mindsdb/mindsdb/mindsdb/integrations/handlers/dspy_handler/README.md

 </Tip>

 Create a conversational model using `dspy_engine` as an engine and OpenAI as a model provider.
-To get started, download and upload this file to the SQL editor: (https://drive.google.com/file/d/1fztGxsIHTGWx6bgDShnFrzdcdagmeJp9/view?usp=sharing).
+To get started, download and upload this file to the SQL editor: [download dspy_train](https://drive.google.com/file/d/1fztGxsIHTGWx6bgDShnFrzdcdagmeJp9/view?usp=sharing).
 In order to upload the file, in the SQL editor click add and directly upload as a CSV and name it `dspy_train_dataset`.
 This will serve as a cold start dataset for DSPy to improve on.

 <Tip>